Kaalapani: Plot

-In 1965, G. S. Sethu (Vineeth) of the Indian Army goes to Ross Island, Kaalapani to find the whereabouts of his aunt Parvathi's (Tabu) husband Govardhan Menon (Mohanlal), who has been sent to jail in 1916 during the period of British rule.
+In 1965, G. S. Sethu of the Indian Army goes to Ross Island, Kaalapaani to find the whereabouts of his aunt Parvathi's husband Govardhan Menon, who has been sent to jail in 1916 during the period of British rule.
 In an old room containing record of prisoners held at the jail, Sethu comes across Govardhan's records and learns his story.

 Govardhan, a doctor and Indian nationalist, is wrongly accused of bombing a train carrying 55 people, including British officials.
 On his wedding day with Parvathi, he is deported to a cellular jail at Port Blair, Andaman and Nicobar Islands.
 There, hundreds of Indian prisoners are incarcerated in the cellular jail, including leading participants of the independence movement.

-David Berry (Alex Draper) is a sadistic jailor who is of Irish descent, while Len Hutton (John Kolvenbach) is a kindhearted English doctor.
-Savarkar (Annu Kapoor) is incarcerated and tries his best to keep the spirit of the prisoners going despite unbelievable torture.
+David Berry is a sadistic jailor who is of Irish descent, while Len Hutton is a kindhearted English doctor.
+Savarkar is incarcerated and tries his best to keep the spirit of the prisoners going despite unbelievable torture.

+A meticulous plan to escape from jail is formed by 40 prisoners under the leadership of 3 people.
+However, Moosa aka Kanaran reports the matter to the British authorities.
+The court orders the 3 leaders to be hanged until death and the others to be punished in a minor fashion.
+However, as per the order of Mirza Khan, the other people are also shot to death.

 Parvathi keeps waiting for Govardhan to come back.
 Due to Len's efforts, the government decides to investigate the matter of the torture meted out to the prisoners.
 14 people are ordered to be released.
-One of them is Mukundan (Prabhu), Govardhan's friend.
-David and the jail warden Mirza Khan (Amrish Puri) hatch a plan to incite a prison riot and shoot down 13 prisoners while they are escaping.
+One of them is Mukundan, Govardhan's friend.
+David and the jail warden Mirza Khan hatch a plan to incite a prison riot and shoot down 13 prisoners while they are escaping.
 Mukundan refuses to escape and is taken on the pretext of meeting the Chief Commissioner, and is shot and killed.
 Seeing Mukundan's dead body, Govardhan throws down David from one of the towers and kills Mirza Khan by strangling him.
 Govardhan is hanged to death.

 All this is shown in intermittent flashbacks.
 Sethu, after knowing Govardhan has already been hanged to death 45 years ago, decides to not tell the truth to his aunt as her wait of 50 years would have been in vain.
 The film ends with Sethu lying to her that he met Govardhan and talked to him about her, indicating she will never come to know about Govardhan's death and will keep waiting for him for the rest of her life.